 Alternate Names: Whiting or California whiting, king croaker, corbie, corvina, bagre and the favorites of many—bean and beanie.
 In Mexico called berrugata californiana.
 In the late 1880s and early 1900s corbina were simply called “surf” in most SoCal newspapers although at times they were called surf fish; small corbina were often called nippers.

 Identification: California corbina have a long, slender, cylindrical-shaped body with a barbel on the tip of the lower jaw.
 Dorsal fin appears divided by a deep notch but remains connected by the membrane.
 Their coloring is a dark metallic blue or sooty gray on the back fading to lighter sides, with wavy diagonal lines, and a whitish belly.

 Size: Up to 28 inches and 7 pounds, 4 ounces (although an unverified 8 1/2 pound fish was reported); most off piers are 16-24 inches in length.
 The California record fish weighed 7 lb 1 oz and was taken from Newport Harbor in May of 2005.
-A fish weighing 11 Lbs.
-2 Oz. was reported from Redondo Beach in 1904 (see below).
+A freak (if true) fish weighing 11 Lbs.
+2 oz. was reported from Redondo Beach in 1904 (see below).